linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 03 Commercial Banks/Chapter 13 Regulation of Commercial Banks.md

 8. What a shadow bank is?
 9. How the Financial Services Modernization Act of 1999 has opened the doors for the establishment of full-service financial institutions in the United States?

-following the amendment. $^{7}$  The 1956 Bank Holding Company Act also effectively restricted acquisitions of banks by commercial firms (as was true for insurance companies before 1999).
+following the amendment.^[7] The 1956 Bank Holding Company Act also effectively restricted acquisitions of banks by commercial firms (as was true for insurance companies before 1999).
 The major vehicle for a commercial firm's entry into commercial banking has been through nonbank banks (such as EnerBank USA owned by Home Depot) or nonbank financial service firms that offer banking-type services by divesting a subsidiary "bank" of its commercial loans and/or its demand deposits (as well as any deposit insurance coverage).

 The Financial Services Modernization Act of 1999 changed restrictions on ownership limits imposed on financial services holding companies.
 Commercial banks belonging to a financial service holding company can now take a controlling interest in a nonfinancial enterprise provided that two conditions are met.
 First, the investment cannot be made for an indefinite period of time.
 The act did not provide an explicit time limit, but simply states that the investment can be "held for a period of time to enable the sale or disposition thereof on a reasonable basis consistent with the financial viability of the [investment]."
 Second, the bank cannot become actively involved in the management of the corporation in which it invests.
 Nevertheless, corporate stocks or equities are still conspicuously absent from most bank balance sheets (see Chapter 12).